-- 2. Non-Profit Corporation's Board of Directors: The board of the non-profit corporation would be composed of eight (8) persons, with each party selecting four (4) members. - 3.
-Tax Identification Number/Section 501 (c) (3) application: Once the corporation is formed under Arkansas law, we would get a tax identification number, open a bank account, and then apply for 501 (c) (3) status as an "exempt organization" with the Internal Revenue Service, as an entity formed and operated solely for educational, charitable and scientific purposes. - 4.
-Fundraising: Fundraising will then be performed by the respective foundations (as well as the new non-profit corporation) and the funds then segregated into the non-profit's bank account.
+- 1. Non-Profit Corporation's Board of Directors: The board of the non-profit corporation would be composed of eight (8) persons, with each party selecting four (4) members. - 2.
+Tax Identification Number/Section 501 (c) (3) application: Once the corporation is formed under Arkansas law, we would get a tax identification number, open a bank account, and then apply for 501 (c) (3) status as an "exempt organization" with the Internal Revenue Service, as an entity formed and operated solely for educational, charitable and scientific purposes.

+- 3. Fundraising: Fundraising will then be performed by the respective foundations (as well as the new non-profit corporation) and the funds then segregated into the non-profit's bank account.
 One advantage of using the non-profit facilities foundation would be that if at some future date pledges (a) were not paid, or (b) were enough where the respective boards were ready to commence construction, but additional funds were needed, then the Conway Public Facilities Board could issue bonds, loan the money to the non-profit corporation to construct the building.
 Then, once constructed, the building will be leased by the non-profit (as lessor) to the University and Conway Regional.
-The rent payments under this scenario would be enough to pay the debt service, insurance and other matters.

-- 5. Ground Lease: Consistent with the board's resolution of February 25, 2011, a ground lease will be prepared with an initial term of fifty (50) years, with a fifty-year renewal option.
-The MOU provides that if construction is not commenced by January 1, 2015, then the ground lease will be of no further effect and will be cancelled. - 6.
+The rent payments under this scenario would be enough to pay the debt service, insurance and other matters. - 4.
+Ground Lease: Consistent with the board's resolution of February 25, 2011, a ground lease will be prepared with an initial term of fifty (50) years, with a fifty-year renewal option.
+The MOU provides that if construction is not commenced by January 1, 2015, then the ground lease will be of no further effect and will be cancelled. - 5.
 Operating Lease Agreement for Facility: Once the non-profit corporation is formed, and sufficient funds are either raised/borrowed, a lease agreement will then be drafted between the non-profit corporation (as lessor) and the University and Conway Regional (as separate lessees).
 This lease agreement will require the approval of both boards, and it would also require the approval of the Arkansas Building Authority.
 The operating lease would set forth how the overall costs of operation of the facility would be allocated and paid, and contain other matters normally contained in a commercial lease.
 If the entire cost of the building is raised privately (and all pledges made), then the lease agreement would have to generate enough revenue to pay utilities, any reserves for building and equipment, and other operational costs. - 7.
-Timeline: A possible timeline for this project, as discussed by the parties is: - (a) March April 2011: Prepare incorporation documents; prepare MOU; prepare initial draft of ground lease; begin work on preliminary draft of IRS Form 1023 (that's the form for obtaining 501 (c) (3) recognition). - (b) May 2011 University board approval of MOU and authorization to enter into nonprofit corporation with Conway Regional. - (c) May 2011 Conway Regional Board approval. - (d) May 2011 incorporation with Arkansas Secretary of State; obtain tax identification number. - (e) June 2011 file Form 1023 with Internal Revenue Service. - (f) September 2011 target date to have approval from IRS on 501 (c) (3) - (g) September 2011 begin fundraising efforts.
+Timeline: A possible timeline for this project, as discussed by the parties is: - (a) March April 2011: Prepare incorporation documents; prepare MOU; prepare initial draft of ground lease; begin work on preliminary draft of IRS Form 1023 (that's the form for obtaining 501 (c) (3) recognition). - (b) May 2011 University board approval of MOU and authorization to enter into non-profit corporation with Conway Regional. - (c) May 2011 Conway Regional Board approval.

+- (d) May 2011 incorporation with Arkansas Secretary of State; obtain tax identification number. - (e) June 2011 file Form 1023 with Internal Revenue Service. - (f) September 2011 target date to have approval from IRS on 501 (c) (3) - (g) September 2011 begin fundraising efforts.

-Based upon the foregoing discussion, and the provisions set forth in the attached Memorandum of Understanding, the President recommends to the Board of Trustees the following resolution:
+Based upon the foregoing discussion, and the provisions set forth in the attached Memorandum of Understanding, and with the agreement that Chairman Roussel and President Meadors will serve on the initial board of directors and have the authority to appoint two other directors, the following resolution was unanimously adopted upon motion by Randy Sims with a second by Kay Hinkle: